 Pool in the back yard, 3 car garage, chandelier, hard wood floors, expensive paintings on the walls, high end kitchen appliances, the works.
-So you pull into the neighborhood, find their house and it looks on the outside just like you imagined.
+So you pull into the neighborhood, find their house and it looks just as you imagined, on the outside.
 A well-manicured lawn, perfect landscaping, a fenced in pool, etc.

 Your expectations are validated until you walk in the front door and find the house to be a disaster.
-Clothes everywhere, old stained carpet, very little furniture, a smell that hits you the second you walk in the door of God knows what.
+Clothes everywhere, old stained carpet, very little furniture, a smell of God knows what that hits you the second you walk in the door.
 Suddenly you’re like, “uummm, Toto we aren’t in Kansas anymore!”

-Or how about this…Think of time when you are driving along and you begin to come up on this amazingly sleek, sexy, sports car.
+Or how about this…Think of time when you were out driving and you begin to come up on this amazingly sleek, sexy, sports car.
 It’s pristine on the outside, not a scratch.
 The tires shine, the rims sparkle, the sunlight bounces off the paint in blinding fashion.

 The car pulls into a local convenience store, as do you (hey I’ve done it, I admit).
 As you walk past this beautiful masterpiece on wheels and peek inside the windows, you are met with fast food bags on the floor, ripped upholstery, coffee stains on the gear shift, and so many crumbs that you can barely tell what color the interior is.